Yord/shargs/README.md

 +   You have fine-grained control over the documentation layout if you need that.
 +   You can write your own layout functions and combine them with existing ones.

+But shargs also has general qualities:

++   It works with synchronous as well as asynchronous code bases.
++   It has zero dependencies (apart from shargs modules of course).
++   It is well documented, extensively tested, modular, and extensible.

 Shargs' extensibility and release of control to the developer sets it apart from <a href="#comparison-to-related-libraries">other command-line parsers</a>.

 ## Getting Started